Posted on 2 Comments

 Vintage Tie Vest - back

-Vintage Tie Vest -Very artful for my mother-in-law.
+Vintage Tie Vest: Very artful for my mother-in-law

 Advice for New TRJ Stitchers

-Make a marked mock up
+Make a marked mock-up

 Keep Making Jackets

-For our friends in the southern hemisphere, read A Colorful Summer Jacket and Hot Summer Sewing for basic spring and summer jacket inspiration.
+For our friends in the southern hemisphere, read Colorful Summer Jacket and Hot Summer Sewing for basic spring and summer jacket inspiration.

 Try New Techniques or Materials

-They show how a simple jacket can lead to a slightly more complicated jacket, and then to a wearable art jacket.
+These examples show how a simple jacket can lead to a slightly more complicated jacket, and then to a wearable art jacket.

 Happy Sewing, RAE